craftercms/docs/source/.new-ia/by-role/system-admin/studio/debugging-publishing-issues.rst

 Inspect Publishing Queue
 ------------------------

 The publishing queue (items that are in the queue for publishing) can be viewed through Studio from the |projectTools| -> ``Publishing`` -> ``Publishing Queue`` tab.
 Here, the user can narrow down the queue for inspection by specifying filters.
-For more information see :ref:`publishing-queue`
+For more information see :ref:`newIa-publishing-queue`

 .. image:: /_static/images/site-admin/site-config-publishing-queue-all.png
     :alt: Debugging Publishing Issues - Inspect Publishing Queue